stilyanpetrovv/pdf-image-extractor/README.md

 go install github.com/stilyanpetrovv/pdf-image-extractor@latest
 ```

-### Download Windows Executable

-If you prefer to use a pre-built Windows executable, you can download it from the [Releases page](https://github.com/stilyanpetrovv/pdf-image-extractor/releases) of this repository.
-Look for the `pdfImgExtract.exe` file in the latest release.

 ## Usage

 Once installed, you can use the tool via the command line.
 Here’s a basic example: